Using Wing with virtualenv Python

-Wing IDE is an integrated development environment that that speeds up the process of writing, testing, and debugging Python code.
-Wing IDE supports virtualenv, providing auto-completion, call tips, goto-definition, find uses, refactoring, a powerful debugger, unit testing, and many other features that help you navigate, understand, and write Python code.
+Wing is a Python IDE that can be used to develop, test, and debug Python code.
+Wing supports virtualenv, providing auto-completion, call tips, goto-definition, find uses, refactoring, a powerful debugger, unit testing, and many other features that help you navigate, understand, and write Python code.

 To use virtualenv with Wing, simply set the Python Executable in Wing's Project Properties to the python executable provided by virtualenv.
 Wing uses this to determine the environment to use for source analysis and how to execute, test, and debug your code.